huiyuxie/huiyuxie.github.io/index.md

 Open source is my hobby, and I'm working as:

 - Lead developer of [**_TrixiGPU.jl_**](https://github.com/czha/TrixiGPU.jl) - GPU acceleration support for solving hyperbolic PDEs.
-What I care about is achieving extremely high parallelization speedup on high dimensional data.
+What I care about is achieving high parallelization speedup on high order numerical simulation.

 - Active maintainer of [**_Trixi.jl_**](https://github.com/trixi-framework/Trixi.jl) - high order numerical simulation framework for hyperbolic PDEs.
 What I focus on is providing single precision support for numerical type stability during simulation.